BWV-Dev/bwv-coding-rules/Flutter.md

 </tr>
 <tr>
 <td>

-<b>DON’T</b> import libraries that are inside the src directory of another package.
+**DON’T** import libraries that are inside the src directory of another package.
 The src directory under lib is specified to contain libraries private to the package’s own implementation, they are free to make sweeping changes to code under src without it being a breaking change to the package.
 </td>
 <td>